AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 Format: `delete n/NAME`

 * Deletes the person with the specified name.
-* A person will only be deleted if the full name given is an exact match to the name in the list (case-insenstive).
+* A person will only be deleted if the full name given is an exact match to the name in the list (case-insensitive).

 Examples:
 * `delete n/John Doe` deletes John Doe's contact from HireHive